-Adverse Reaction Severity ^a Dosage Modification Immune-Mediated Adverse Reactions [see War nings and Precautions (5.1)] Grade 2 Withhold ^b Pneumonitis Grades 3 or 4 Permanently discontinue Colitis Grade 2 or 3 Withhold ^b For colitis in patients treated with combination therapy with ipilimumab, see Table 4.
-Grade 4 Permanently discontinue Hepatitis with no tumor involvement of the liver AST/ALT increases to more than 3 and up to 8 times ULN or Total bilirubin increases to more than 1.5 and up to 3 times ULN.
-Withhold ^b For liver enzyme elevations in patients treated with combination therapy with ipilimumab, see Table 4.
-AST or ALT increases to more than 8 times ULN or Total bilirubin increases to more than 3 times ULN.
-Permanently discontinue Hepatitis with tumor involvement of the liver ^c For liver enzyme elevations in patients treated with combination therapy with ipilimumab, see Baseline AST/ALT is more than 1 and up to 3 times ULN and increases to more than 5 and up to 10 times ULN or Baseline AST/ALT is more than 3 and up to 5 times ULN and increases to more than 8 and up to 10 times ULN.
-Withhold ^b Table 4.
-AST/ALT increases to more than 10 times ULN or Total bilirubin increases to more than 3 times ULN.
-Permanently discontinue Endocrinopathies ^d Grade 3 or 4 Withhold until clinically stable or permanently discontinue depending on severity Nephritis with Renal Dysfunction Grade 2 or 3 increased blood creatinine Withhold ^b Grade 4 increased blood creatinine Permanently
+Adverse Reaction Severity Dosage Modification Immune-Mediated Adverse Reactions [see Warn ings and Precautions (5.1)] Grade 2 Withhold ^a Pneumonitis Grades 3 or 4 Permanently discontinue Colitis Grade 2 or 3 Withhold ^a For colitis in patients treated with combination therapy with ipilimumab, see Table 4.
+Grade 4 Permanently discontinue Hepatitis with no tumor involvement of the liver AST/ALT increases to >3 and \leq 8 times ULN For liver enzyme elevations in patients treated with combination therapy with ipilimumab, see Table 4. or Total bilirubin increases to >1.5 and ≤ 3 times ULN.
+Withhold ^a